 A good example of addressing concerns is when you have a testimonial right next to the CTA, or reviews next to the Add to Cart button.
-If the buyer needs a little nudge to quiet their fears, the third-party trust of another person’s positive experience may be just what they need.
+If the buyer needs a little nudge to quiet their fears, the social proof of another person’s positive experience may be just what they need.

 Do your sales scripts or automated messages include key information to address common concerns?

 Motivation.
 This feels more purely marketing-related and less about the process than the other two.
 I mean isn’t the demand in demand gen all about motivation, desire, or want?

 This is a chance to ask myself if we have properly set the hook with our buyers.
 Are they convinced that our product will make their pain go away or deliver the promised land of value where they need it the most?
 Motivation is at the root of the painkillers vs. vitamins strategic question.

 If your strategic vision has begun to resemble a deer in the headlights, pull out one of these trusty frameworks and do the thought exercise of holding it up against your company.